CBS Media Ventures

-CBS Media Ventures, formerly CBS Paramount Domestic Television and CBS Television Distribution, is the television broadcast syndication arm of the CBS Entertainment Group division of Paramount Global founded on September 26, 2006 by CBS Corporation from a merger of CBS Paramount Domestic Television and King World Productions.
+CBS Media Ventures, Inc. (formerly CBS Paramount Domestic Television and CBS Television Distribution) is the television broadcast syndication arm of CBS Studios, a division of the CBS Entertainment Group, in turn a division of Paramount Skydance Corporation, founded on January 17, 2006 by CBS Corporation from a merger of CBS Paramount Domestic Television and KingWorld.

-On launch, the division was led by King World CEO Roger King, who had his own production company merged into the division, until his death in 2007.
-It was formerly the main distribution arm of Paramount Media Networks (now handled by Paramount Global Distribution Group), the CBS and The CW television networks, which are currently handled by former parent company CBS Studios.
+On launch, the division was led by King World CEO Roger King, who had his own production company merged into the division, until his death on December 8, 2007.
+It was formerly the main distribution arm of Paramount Media Networks (now handled by Paramount Global Content Distribution), while currently acting as the flagship distribution arm for CBS, and partnering with Warner Bros.
+Domestic Television Distribution for The CW.
 The division also consists of CBS's home entertainment arm, CBS Home Entertainment.

 Background

-The division has distribution rights to acquired television series, mini-series and made-for-television films from the following libraries:
+The division has distribution rights to acquired television series, mini-series and films from the following libraries: